Permutation Learning with Only N Parameters: From SoftSort to Self-Organizing Gaussians: Introduction Related Work

 \section{Introduction \& Related Work}

 Learning permutations is a fundamental challenge in machine learning, computer vision, and optimization.
 Many real-world problems, such as ranking, assignment, and sorting, require finding an optimal arrangement of elements \cite{sinkhorn1964relationship, santa2018visual, petersen2022monotonic}.
-However, learning permutations efficiently is computationally challenging due to the discrete nature of permutation matrices, which prevents direct gradient-based optimization.
+The challenge in efficiently learning permutations lies in their discrete, binary matrix representation (one '1' per row/column), which prevents direct gradient-based optimization.

-While our proposed permutation learning method has broad applicability across various fields, this paper focuses on its use in distance-preserving grid layout algorithms for visual image sorting and 3D scene reconstruction in 3D Gaussian Splatting \cite{kkl23}.
+While our proposed permutation learning method has broad applicability across various fields, this paper focuses on its use in distance-preserving grid layout algorithms for color or visual image sorting (Figures \ref{fig:color_example} / \ref{fig:kitchen}) and 3D scene reconstruction in 3D Gaussian Splatting \cite{kkl23} (Figure \ref{fig:sog}).
 Sorting images based on similarity enhances visual perception, enabling users to efficiently explore hundreds of images simultaneously.
-In 3D scene reconstruction, organizing each scene attribute into a sorted 2D grid improves spatial correlation, and the resulting high-dimensional maps can be compressed using standard codecs, achieving substantial reductions without sacrificing rendering quality.
+In 3D scene reconstruction, organizing each scene attribute into a sorted 2D grid increases spatial correlation, and the resulting high-dimensional maps can be compressed using standard codecs, achieving substantial reductions without sacrificing rendering quality.